FlagAI-Open/FlagAI/examples/Aquila/Aquila-code/README_en.md

 | max_length     | int   | 200           | To avoid generating infinite length text, we need to limit the length of the generated text.
 The max_length parameter controls the maximum length of the generated text.
 Once this length is reached, the model stops generating.
 The maximum length of the Aquila series models is 2048 tokens. |

 - v0.5
-md5 value of AquilaCode-7B-NV：91115e72a7fc7f780b410696eae6259c
+md5 value of AquilaCode-7B-multi：91115e72a7fc7f780b410696eae6259c
 md5 value of AquilaCode-7B-TS：5dae2486bc5a885279be87c13872cd5c

 ## License

-AquilaCode-7B-NV and AquilaCode-7B-TS open-source model is licensed under [ BAAI Aquila Model Licence Agreement](../../BAAI_Aquila_Model_License.pdf).
+AquilaCode-multiand AquilaCode-7B-TS open-source model is licensed under [ BAAI Aquila Model Licence Agreement](../../BAAI_Aquila_Model_License.pdf).
 The source code is under [Apache Licence 2.0](https://www.apache.org/licenses/LICENSE-2.0)